mikolajgs/edytor/README.md

 # edytor

 * size:
-  - new-document tool with link at the top instead of on the left, when clicked it shows options in the tool-config window
+  - quicker solution for now:
+      - simple extend and shrink of the side where a percentage value or pixels can be passed
+          - make __extendWorkspaceSide(side, value)
+              - make __extendSide(side, value) on all the items
-    - unlimited size
+      - scale everything to specific size
+          - make __scaleWorkspace(newWidth, newHeight)
-      - make 3x window size
+              - make __scale(newWidth, newHeight) on all the items
-      - automatically expand when something is as close as 200 px from the edge
-      -

 N add edytor-tool-info div on the bottom (and show position if possible?)
 1d N add ruler

+- log window for error messages

 - add pixel tools first -> mid march
     - color picker 2d